-Following are some general difference between surrogacy and normal pregnancy:
+Following are some general differences between surrogacy and normal pregnancy:

 - In a normal pregnancy, couples do not require any assistance from a third party to conceive.
-Whereas surrogacy is considered as the third party assisted reproductive system.
-Here it is necessary to mention, surrogacy gives an alternative option to infertile couples to raise their children.
+Whereas surrogacy is considered the third-party assisted reproductive system.
+Here it is necessary to mention, that surrogacy gives an alternative option for infertile couples to raise their children.

-- Normal pregnancy is ethical and socially accepted from long back.
+- Normal pregnancy is ethical and socially acceptable for a long back.
 But both social and ethical challenges are common in surrogacy.
 However, nowadays, people are starting to accept surrogacy with increasing general awareness.

-- Subsequent steps of fertilization like implantation of the embryo in the uterine wall naturally conducted.
-No clinical assistance and clinic visits required to do this.
-But in surrogacy, the clinician implant the selected embryo/s into the uterus of the surrogate approximately after 40 hours later of the embryo production in the Petri dish (IVF).
-This process usually conducted on an outpatient basis and surrogates need to take leave from her job for one or more days.
+- Subsequent steps of fertilization like implantation of the embryo in the uterine wall are naturally conducted.
+No clinical assistance and clinic visits are required to do this.
+But in surrogacy, the clinician implant the selected embryo/s into the uterus of the surrogate approximately 40 hours later of the embryo production in the Petri dish (IVF).
+This process is usually conducted on an outpatient basis and surrogates need to take leave from their job for one or more days.

 - In surrogacy, intended parents get the option to cryopreserve the surplus embryo for future use or embryo donation.
 But no such option is there for a normal pregnancy.

 In both normal pregnancy and surrogacy, successful conceiving gives similar symptoms like breast tenderness, tingling sensation in the nipples, hunger pains, and mild spotting.
-And estrogen and progesterone hormonal therapy is then prescribed to both the cases for the healthy development of the child.
-In both normal pregnancy and surrogacy, visit the clinic after a regular interval for a check-up the status of development of the fetus is essential for giving birth to a healthy child/ children.
+And estrogen and progesterone hormonal therapy is then prescribed in both cases for the healthy development of the child.
+In both normal pregnancy and surrogacy, visiting the clinic after a regular interval for a check-up on the status of development of the fetus is essential for giving birth to a healthy child/ children.